asadprodhan/Data_Visualisation_and_Analysis_in_R/README.md

 ##  $ ShootDryMass: int  132 120 108 134 119 125 98 122 114 82 ...
 ```

 >In this example:
 >
 >Variables are SlNo, Variety, Treatment, Block, PlantNo, RootDryMass, and ShootDryMass
 >
->Factors are Variety (‘Two levels’ means we have two varieties)
+>Factors are Variety (‘Two levels’ means we have two varieties) and Treatment (‘three levels’ means we have three treatments)
->
->Treatment (‘three levels’ means we have three treatments)

 ## **Step 3: Visualise your data**

 ### **Let’s start with the ‘Shoot Dry Mass’ variable**

 ```
 RiceShootBiomass<-ggplot(data=rice, aes(x=Treatment, y=ShootDryMass, fill=Variety)) +